Some children may be referred to as ‘fussy eaters’, in other words they are very particular about what, or when, they eat.

 - Let your child see that you enjoy eating healthy foods, they may be more likely to try foods that they have seen you eating.

 - Provide your child with foods from the four main food groups, these are: fruit and vegetables; potatoes, bread, rice, pasta and other starchy carbohydrates; dairy or dairy alternatives; and beans, pulses, fish, eggs, meat and other proteins.
+The NHS has a food scanner app that you can use to find healthy food alternatives.

 - Be patient if your child is a slow eater.